Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 If `<sym>dining</sym>` is found within `<wpt>` / `<trkpt>` / `<rtept>` then `icons/dining.png` will be displayed at those locations.

-This basic functionality has been demonstrated to work very nicely, but there are some additional capabilities which are desirable.
+This basic functionality has been demonstrated to work quite nicely, but there are some additional capabilities which are desirable.

 ### Features / Capabilities

-This extension has been drafted to illustrate some desirable features / capabilities:
+This extension has been drafted to illustrate some desirable icon features / capabilities:

 - Support for multiple icon folders, allowing the creators of GPZ files to logically group their icons.
 - Support for anchor points / hot spots, applied to groups of icons via a single definition in the GPX metadata.